ffund/intro-ml-tss21/slides/2-linear.md

 Interpreting the linear regression: If slope $w_1$ is 0.8 points in Intro ML per point average in previous coursework, we can say that

-* a 1-point increase in score on previous coursework is, on average, associated with a 0.8 point increase in Intro ML course rgade.
+* a 1-point increase in score on previous coursework is, on average, associated with a 0.8 point increase in Intro ML course grade.

 What can we say about possible explanations?
 We can't say much using this method - anything is possible: